138 JAN SMUTS

 The design continues the aesthetic language of the block, connecting the relationships of character and urban role - imbuing the building with a distinctive quality of place.

 The building features collaborative office space, art and exhibition galleries.
 The activities of the building directly open to the sidewalk via the adjoining lobby; an additional street link is accessible from the back connecting an external courtyard that hosts events and meetings.
 As a final urban gesture- the new building’s form connects to the city skyline; a roof-deck offering exquisite views of the Johannesburg sunset.

 Passionate about exploring and incorporating natural passive design; C76 explored clever strategies throughout 138 Jan Smuts.
 Using dormer, ‘Zig-Zag’ silhouetted roof allows northern-light to flood the second and third floors, optimised into a double-volume loft office space that maximizes the use of light and warmth to enhance the atmosphere’s comfort levels and productivity.
 The openings in the dormer roof allow natural ventilation to circulate air throughout the building - passively heating and cooling the building through the year.
 The roof form continues down the western façade to form 2 metre deep balconies; utilizing operable shading devices that ventilate the interior during summer, while naturally retaining heat through winter.
 The western façade is broken into a rhythmic pattern while the back (East) façade is punched with large circular portholes -reminiscent of 1960s architecture- simultaneously allowing cross ventilation.
 Rainwater falling on the roof is harvested to flush toilets and irrigate planted landscaping.

 By prominently featuring material expression, time and environmental-response, the new building communicates architecture of historic sensitivity, integrity and craftsmanship.

-Project team: Principal architect: Carl Jacobsz - Project architect: Dan de Kretser
+Project team: Principal architect: Carl Jacobsz - Collaborator: Dan de Kretser